Single-Use Bottle Reduction

 Staff also convened a group of community stakeholders to provide additional opportunities for input from business representatives and other key local stakeholders.
 This group was convened twice, on January 26 and March 8, 2023.
 Town staff provided a research brief in advance of each meeting to prepare members for the topic of discussion.
 Members discussed potential impacts on their sector of operations, concerns, and provided feedback on potential policy options.
 Stakeholders included representatives from local businesses, special events, healthcare, emergency operations, and education.

-Filling Station Grant Program
+Filling Station Grants

 Water Bottle Filling Station Grant Program Application Now Open!

 The Town of Truckee is providing grants to reimburse 50% of a water filling station purchase price (up to $2500 per unit) with a maximum of 5 units per applicant.
+There is no station limit for public agencies.

 The Town of Truckee Water Bottle Filling Station Grant Program was created to provide the community with access to safe and reliable tap water to refill reusable water bottles, reducing the use of disposable water bottles and associated waste and litter.